-The team are all looking towards careers in theatre whether that be onstage or off it, and as such Maybe You Like It Productions plans to become a professional company in the near future.
-To exercise their creative muscles on a constant basis, they host the weekly Maybe You Like It Podcast, in which Jake, Caleb and guests take plays and films that have never been staged before or are unlikely to ever be staged again, and talk about how they’d stage them
+To exercise our creative muscles on a constant basis, we host the weekly Maybe You Like It Podcast, in which Jake, Caleb and guests take plays and films that have never been staged before or are unlikely to ever be staged again, and talk about how they’d stage them

-Maybe you like it productions are a group of students from Oxford University with a shared passion for fast paced, collaborative, high energy theatre.
-Our team has two constants at its core:
+Maybe you like it productions are a collective of theatre and multimedia creatives with a shared passion for fast paced, collaborative, high energy theatre.
+They are led by: